We do not yet have all the instruments needed to judge

 value is to give a serious, appealing account of nature so that

-of natural, but the question applies in principle almost to any
+typical of natural, but the question applies in principle almost

-the factual sphere requires a special normative justification,
+Anchoring it in the factual sphere requires a special normative

-something which has never been given for naturalness as a value.
+justification, something that has never been given for naturalness as a

-This would not yet in itself be a matter for great blame if it
+This would not yet in itself be a matter for severe blame if it

 were not for the fact that most, or all, of those who appeal to